Denker233/XFS/README_for_P3.md

 Upon receiving a find request from user, it will request server to give it a list of all the live nodes have that file.

 If the file doesn't exist, it will print to notify the user.

+There may be potential race condition when there are mutiple node tring to download from the same node and the node itself tring to update/boot to the server.
+And when there are multiple task/load the node has to deal with then the load_index may face race conditon.
+Those situations should be prevented by the use of locks.

 #### Algorithm